Skierniewice: Late modern period

+World War II

 During the invasion of Poland, which marked the beginning of World War II, in September 1939, the Germans raided the town, bombing the railway station, as well as houses, the hospital and a church during a church service.
 Around 150 people were killed, and another 200 were wounded, 100 buildings were destroyed.
-Captured by the Wehrmacht on September 10, 1939, the next day German troops carried out an execution of 60 Poles in the town.
+Captured by the Wehrmacht on September 10, 1939, the next day German troops carried out an execution of 60 Poles in the town (see Nazi crimes against the Polish nation).
 On September 11–12, Adolf Hitler visited the town.

-During the occupation, the Germans established a transit camp for Polish prisoners of war, later deported to Nazi Germany, and a ghetto for Jews, later deported to the Warsaw Ghetto and Nazi concentration camps.
+During the occupation, the Germans established a transit camp for Polish prisoners of war, later deported to Nazi Germany, and a ghetto for 6,900 Jews, later deported to the Warsaw Ghetto and Nazi concentration camps.
 The Germans executed over 200 people in the town, however, the Polish underground resistance movement still operated there.
-The production of the existing factories was converted to manufacture products for Germany and adapted to the needs of the Germans.
+Resistance activities included sabotage actions, secret Polish education and the assassination of a German V-2 rocket expert.
+In 1941, expelled Poles from Kwiatkowo and Linne, were deported to Skierniewice.

+In May 1944, the Stalag 319 prisoner-of-war camp for Allied POWs of various nationalities was relocated from Chełm to Skierniewice, and then eventually dissolved in August 1944.
+Afterwards the Dulag 142 transit camp was based in the city, and about 3,000 Poles captured during the Warsaw Uprising passed through it.
+The head of the Department of Pomology, Professor Włodzimierz Gorjaczkowski, was murdered by the Germans in Warsaw in 1944.
+After the Warsaw Uprising, many Polish professors from Warsaw found refuge in Skierniewice.

+Before evacuation, the Germans looted the library and some of the equipment of the institutions of horticultural sciences.
 On January 17, 1945, Skierniewice was captured by Soviet forces.

-Between 1945 and 1997 the area of the city increased to double and the population increased from 17,524 in 1946 to 47,188 in 1992.
-Many new factories and thus jobs emerged.
-In 1975, Skierniewice county was formed, which led to the establishment of a number of institutions.
-In 1990, the first free elections to the City Council were held.
-During the 1999 administrative reform, Skierniewice gained the status of a city with district rights under Łódź county.

-The city’s economy is based on the textile industry (dating from the 17th century as a dressmakers’ centre) and the manufacture of farm machinery and electronic products.
-With an agricultural research institute, it is also known for fruit farming.
+On January 18, a general meeting of 13 Warsaw University of Life Sciences professors was held in Skierniewice, at which the situation of the university was discussed and a rector was elected.

+Post-war period

+The new Institute of Pomology, Institute of Cultivation, Fertilization and Soil Science and Institute of Olericulture were founded in the city in 1951, 1957 and 1964, respectively, and then merged into the Institute of Horticulture in 2010.